talosak/taloflash/README.md

 JavaScript is used in 3 seperate files: "index.js", "flashset.js", "study.js", they are responsible for asynchronously editing or deleting flashcards, any popups in the flashset page, and handling the functionality of the study page.

 My project's distinctiveness and complexity in comparison to the other weeks' projects comes from the fact, that they didn't do anything remotely close to creating, collaborating, and especially studying flashcards.
-In addition, there also settings, which also have to be kept in check at all times, such as the color theme, the timer, or the display order.
+In addition, there are settings which have to be kept in check at all times, such as the color theme, the timer, or the display order.

+Overall, this took me about 2 months of on-and-off work to complete.

 ## Getting Started
-#### An east step by step guide on how to locally host this web application only for yourself, obviously this isn't the only way to do it.
+#### An easy step by step guide on how to locally host this web application only for yourself, obviously this isn't the only way to do it.
 1. Download [python and pip](https://www.python.org/)
 2. Download [VSCode](https://code.visualstudio.com/)
 3. Download [Git](https://git-scm.com/)